robotlearn/raisimpy/README.rst

 Now, you just need to ``export PYTHONPATH=$PYTHONPATH:$LOCAL_BUILD/lib`` to be able to access to the python library.
 You can add this ``export`` line in your ``bashrc``.

-Once it has been compiled, you can access to the Python library ``raisim`` in your code with:
+Once it has been compiled, you can access to the Python library ``raisimpy`` in your code with:

 .. code-block:: python